sourcegraph/sourcegraph-public-snapshot/enterprise/dev/app/macos_app/README.md

 ```

 # to-do

 - strip and pack executables
-  - my not happen. upx-packed arm binaries won't run. upx-packed amd binaries run via Rosetta, but maybe not on Intel?
+  - may not happen. upx-packed arm binaries won't run. upx-packed amd binaries run via Rosetta, but maybe not on Intel?
 - automate building of .app
+  - uses a template, which has a significant amount of manual-ish steps, but it's somewhat automated now
 - automate creation of `icon.icns` (see `generate-iconset-for-app.sh`)
 - use a Swift script wrapper so that it can respond to events and doesn't need to be force-quit
   - or even a Swift Xcode project - would be nice to have toggles to start and stop the service(s)
+  - addressed for now by using a Platypus-generated template